-When it comes to navigating the cannabis space, one of the most common queries is about the rapidity of the effects: Which hits quicker THC beverages or edibles?
-This is more than just trivial curiosity; it’s about understanding how each delivery method interacts with your body’s systems.
-In this engaging exploration, we’ll delve into the kinetic journey of THC through your body, from sip to sensation and from bite to buzz.
+When it comes to navigating the cannabis space, one of the most common queries is about the rapidity of the effects: Which hits quicker, THC beverages or edibles?
+This is more than just trivial curiosity; it's about understanding how each delivery method interacts with your body's systems.
+In this engaging exploration, we'll delve into the kinetic journey of THC through your body, from sip to sensation and from bite to buzz.
 Join us as we unravel the science behind the absorption and onset times of these popular cannabis products, ensuring that your next WYNK experience is both informed and enjoyable.

 There are plenty of options for those who love cannabis but prefer not to smoke.
 Thanks to widespread legalization, the choices are vast, and these days it’s just a matter of personal preference.
 Some people might be shopping for a form factor, like a gummy or baked good.
-Others might want something drinkable, or in tincture format.
+Others might want something drinkable or in tincture format.
 No matter your preference for how you consume your cannabis, knowing how long THC takes to kick in is often an important consideration.

-Which Hits Quicker THC beverages or EdiblesTHC Beverages vs Edibles
+THC Beverages vs Edibles

 Cannabis infusions have come a long way.
 In the early days of dispensaries, most cannabis goods were made with cannabis butter.
 It’s an easy infusion where you simply need to soak the dried herb in heated butter, allowing the cannabinoids and terpenes to bind to the butter fats and become decarboxylated through the heating process.